Structural Design for Lateral Loads and Stability

 - Workshop II

-Under instructor guidance, participants work on a case study with braced frames, rigid frames, and concrete shear walls.
+Under instructor guidance, participants work on case studies with steel frames and concrete shear walls.

 - Diaphragm Action and Analysis

 - Design Examples

 - Conclusion and Review